tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/saving-plots-r.md

 _Quick Tip: Why Save Plots as PDFs?_

 - **Scalability**: PDFs are vector-based, meaning that you can resize plots without losing clarity.
-- **Quality Preservation**: PDFs maintain sharpness, avoiding the pixelation common in raster formats like PNG or JPG, ideal for presentations and detailed analysis.
+- **Quality Preservation**: PDFs maintain sharpness, avoiding the pixelation common in raster formats like PNG or JPG, making the the preffered option for presentations and detailed analysis.

 {{% /tip %}}

 ## Saving Plots with ggsave()
-The `ggsave()` function from the `ggplot2` package is the best practice for saving your R plots.
+While base `R` allows you to save your plots in 3 steps.
+The `ggsave()` function from the `ggplot2` package is the best practice for saving your R plots. `ggsave()` allows you to save your plots with just one function.

 For small projects or instances where only a single or a few visualizations is needed, the basic syntax provided by `ggsave()` is sufficient.
 This simplicity allows for the quick saving of plots without the need for extensive customization, making it an ideal choice for straightforward tasks.

 ### Syntax and Argument Overview
 `ggsave()` automatically picks the file format from the extension of the provided filename.
 It defaults to saving the last displayed plot, but you have the flexibility to specify which plot to save: